jhoerr/cloudmesh-manual/docs/_sources/configuration/configuration.rst.txt

 ~~~~~~

 It is beyond the scope of this manual to discuss how to get an account
 on Google.
-However we do provide a convenient documentation at ??
+However we do provide a convenient documentation at

-.. todo:: provide a link to the aws account creation documentation in
-          this manual
+:doc:`../accounts/aws`.

 In the ``cloudmesh4.yaml`` file, the ‘aws’ section under ‘storage’